pinglmlcv/pingliu264/_pages/about.md

 News:
 ======
+* Apr 2026: Our work: "ABCDE: Agentic-Based Controlled Dynamic Erasure for Intent-Aware Safety Reasoning" is accepted by Transactions on Machine Learning Research.
 * Mar 2026: Our work "PROBE: Diagnosing Residual Concept Capacity in Erased Text-to-Video Diffusion Models" is posted [online](https://arxiv.org/pdf/2603.21547).
 * Feb 2026: I am invited as Area Chair for ACM MM 2026.
 * Feb 2026: Our work "Closed-Form Concept Erasure via Double Projections" is accepted by CVPR 2026.